zielmicha/markdown-to-terminal/README.md

 ### Renderer examples

-While libsoldout is designed to perform only the parsing of markdown files, and to let you provide the renderer callbacks, a few renderers have been included, both to illustrate how to write a set of renderer functions and to allow anybody who do not need special extensions to use libsoldout without hassle.
+While libsoldout is designed only to parse of markdown files (and allow you to provide the renderer callbacks), a few renderers have been included.
+They exist to illustrate how to write a set of renderer functions, and to allow anybody who does not need special extensions to use libsoldout without hassle.

 All examples provided here come in two flavors: